-To find out precisely how much money a Roth conversion might save you, spend a few minutes tinkering around with the Roth Conversional Calculator at Personal Capital.
+To find out precisely how much money a Roth conversion might save you, spend a few minutes tinkering around with the Roth Conversional Calculator at Empower.

 Anyways, the strategy of “sneaking” funds from your Traditional IRA into your Roth IRA is so common that it has a nickname.
 CFPs call it “The Backdoor Roth.”

 Read more >>> Paying Taxes on Investments 2022 Guide

 Nope!
 In fact, the IRS explains precisely how to do them (although Uncle Sam never uses the term “backdoor”).